WPNR-FM: History

-Radio at Utica College prior to WPNR-FM
+Radio at Utica University prior to WPNR-FM

 The history of radio at what was then Utica College predates the present WPNR-FM by more than 20 years.
 In 1953, after three years of planning and construction, a radio workshop and studio were completed for students, with proposals to run lines to transmit the programs into the student union.
 Studios were in the student senate office, and one student, Leo Brannick, built much of the equipment.
 In December 1954, this evolved into a radio station known as "WRUC", with speakers inside and outside the student union.
 The station continued to operate on this model, on an off-and-on basis, for a decade; by 1964, its broadcasting led to an editorial in the campus newspaper, The Tangerine, which chided it for increasing the level of noise in the cafeteria and drowning out conversations.
 Noise level complaints led to the discontinuation of broadcasting in September 1965, with the radio workshop devoting its activities to program production for commercial stations.
 The noise reactions were also cited as backlash to rock and roll music.
 Under station manager Robert Green, the station had a "No Rock & Roll" sign in the station, which student disc jockeys frequently ignored; even after Green issued a December 1963 ultimatum in the wake of complaints that were received, students continued to play rock and roll.

 Work began to reactivate WRUC in 1967; the station remained silent for several semesters while work was carried out to connect WRUC's output to the power lines in campus dormitories in a carrier current setup.
 The station resumed broadcasting in March 1968, but it went off the air again in April as its aging equipment began to fail and there was no money to hire electricians to fix it.
 The station was then renamed WRNS, after faculty advisor Ralph N. Schmidt, for the fall 1968 semester after it was discovered that the WRUC designation had already been assigned to Union College in Schenectady, after the fall semester, it left the air again, not returning until 1970.